lukasa1993/ms-starter/README.md

 cd ms-starter

 echo ""
-echo ".env s need to be filled at this point checkout example .envs" echo "promise they are filled" read -r
+echo ".env s need to be filled at this point checkout example .env-s" echo "promise they are filled" read -r